zombethan1019YT/Pokemon-Randomizer-Log-Tracker/README.md

-# Pokémon Randomizer Info Viewer
+# Pokémon Randomizer Log Tracker
 ## Overview

 This is a standalone desktop application to view, search, and manage Pokémon data loaded from log files.
 It supports organizing Pokémon as your team (Player) or as opponents (Enemy), displaying stats, images fetched online, and saving your history.
+This was made with the Universal Pokemon Randomizer .log files in mind.

 ---

 ## Features

-- Load Pokémon data from `.log` or `.txt` files.
+- Loads Pokémon data from `.log` or `.txt` files.
 - View detailed stats for your Pokémon or simplified info for enemies.
 - Search Pokémon by name.
-- Automatically fetch official Pokémon sprites from the internet.
+- Automatically fetches official Pokémon sprites from the internet.
 - Save and recall your Player and Enemy Pokémon history.
 - Switch between Light, Dark, and Custom color themes.
 - Clear Player and Enemy histories separately or both.